-Adult Neurology is an area of medicine that treats adolescents from age 16 years to adult patients of every age group.
+Adult Neurology is an area of medicine that treats adolescents from age 16 years to adult patients.

-Adult Neurologists diagnose and treat problems involving the brain, the spinal cord, nerves and muscles.
-Adult Neurologists are both trained in general medicine and neurology.
+Adult Neurologists diagnose and treat problems involving the brain, spinal cord, nerves and muscles.
+Adult Neurologists are both trained in general medicine and Neurology.

 - Involuntary movements

 The Neurologist will take a history and perform a Neurological examination.
 At times, the Neurologist will also examine the heart, skin and other parts of the body.
 Neurologists often refer for an MRI or CT scan of the brain, an EEG (trace of brain activity) or nerve testing (nerve conduction studies).
 Sometimes more comprehensive tests are considered.
 If these tests are needed, the Neurologist will explain them to you in detail and why the testing would be of benefit to you.

 This can be lifestyle adjustments, medication, physiotherapy or speech pathology.

 Dr Patricia Caruana offers Botox treatment, if required, and is often used for refractory (chronic) migraines or persistent and difficult to treat involuntary movements.